Lali Espósito: 2020–2021: Libra and Sky Rojo

 The year 2020 saw the release of Lali's fourth studio album titled Libra, which reached the number one position in Argentina.
 The album was preceded by the release of three more singles, namely "Lo Que Tengo Yo", "Fascinada" and "Ladrón" with Argentine trap singer Cazzu.
+At the 23rd Annual Gardel Awards, Libra earned a nomination for Best Pop Album, a recognition of its musical excellence.
+Although the album didn't clinch the award, Lali added another accolade to her name by securing the Song of the Year award for "Ladrón".
+This marked her second victory in this category, the first being in 2019.
 2020 was also marked by collaborations as Lali was featured in Los Ángeles Azules's "Las Maravillas de La Vida", Fito Páez's "Gente en la Calle" and the Dvicio-duet "Soy de Volar".
 Lali was also part of the charity single "Color Esperanza 2020" alongside Diego Torres, Thalía, Camilo, Carlos Vives, Manuel Turizo, Rauw Alejandro, Ivete Sangalo and others.
 The song was released as a joint effort by Sony Music Latin and Global Citizen to benefit the Pan American Health Organization's (PAHO) response to the COVID-19 pandemic.